 As I build my skills, I’m also learning about different quilting traditions.
 I’ve developed a particular admiration and respect for the works of African-American women quilters of this century, including the Gee’s Bend quilt makers of Alabama.
 Another is Rosie Lee Tompkins, whose body of work comprises dozens of striking improvisational quilts that mash up historical and cultural narratives into unforgettable visual and textural landscapes.
 In her quilts, American flags are sandwiched between Mexican fabrics and tapestries of Jesus.
 The more I quilt, the more I become fascinated with the idea of quilting as an act of cultural reclamation and narrative building.

-Last January, I started my biggest project: a seven-foot-square Lone Star quilt, a traditional pattern that I’d been curious to try for years.
+In January of 2020, I started my biggest project: a seven-foot-square Lone Star quilt, a traditional pattern that I’d been curious to try for years.
 I chose a mix of cotton and denim, to give it some weight, and quickly realized that the thickness of the fabric and the size of the quilt meant that it would be nearly impossible to quilt on my home sewing machine.
 So I decided to hand-quilt it—to sew the layers together by hand.
 It was my first try at hand-quilting, and I figured it’d take me the whole year.

 Let’s call it a prescient decision.
 As the pandemic panic set in, I found both focus and distraction in the quilt.
 It was on my lap during those terrifying early days, a comforting constant in a moment of chaos.
 It was there during the Zoom-hangout frenzy, and stayed there through the Zoom-burnout silence.
 The project provided more than comfort, keeping my hands busy so I couldn’t doomscroll my nights away.
 And while it was time-consuming, it was never tedious.
 The repetitive motion of coaxing needle through cloth is soothing, meditative.
 Each slow stitch strives to be identical to the last, but each is always slightly different, a march of small gestures that accrete to form a very human whole.